Nemure231/landing-page-3/README.md

 9. After that. just click enter and now your Tailwindcss is begin to do the watch process

 Note:
-Remember, the watch process is always on when you activated it, don't close your Command Prompt when your Tailwind in watch mode, unless you turn it on off.
+Remember, the watch process is always on when you activated it, don't close your Command Prompt when your Tailwindcss in watch mode, unless you turn it on off.
 But why it's always on?
 Because the Developer always need to get the new class when they are create the website.
 Everytime you add/remove class in your index.html and save it again, Tailwindcss will add/remove your class in Production Tailwindcss.

 Tips:
 Do you think the syntax for watch Tailwindcss is too long?
 Actually you can short it.
 If you open your "package.json" file, you will noticed in the "scripts" line, there's a same syntax but warped with: "tailwind-watch": "npx tailwindcss -i ./public/assets/base/tailwindcss/input.css -o ./public/assets/base/tailwindcss/output.css --watch".
 If you type "npm run tailwind-watch" in Command Prompt, Tailwindcss will run the watch process.
 Why? because i am alreay made my own npm function that called "tailwind-watch" the inside of that function is the long Tailwindcss watch syntax.

-## Updateing Minify Tailwindcss
+## Updating Minify Tailwindcss

 Minify CSS is smaller version of css file, this is the best type of CSS if you want to put in the production use in my opinion.
 The main different from normal    CSS is the extension name, Minify CSS have extension name .min.css.
 There's a lot of website in the internet can minify your css just search it on goggle, you    can use their service, lets get started: